Avunu/erpnext_cis_plus/README.md

 ## Customer Information System Enhancements for ERPNext

-Various enhancements to the customer, contact, and address management for ERPNext, especially suitable to small business, where a single contact and address per customer is common.
-Frappe geolocation is used to provide a map view of the customer's address.
+This app adds various enhancements to the customer, contact, and address management for ERPNext.
+The target audience is small business, where a single contact and address per customer is common.
+Frappe geolocation is used to provide map views of the customer addresses.

 ## What does it do?